How to Find a Free or Cheap Notary, Wherever You Are

 For example, imagine that you are abroad on a trip you won through an international travel sweepstakes and check your email to find you've won another prize which needs to be notarized before you get home.

 While that might be a nice problem to have, it's frustrating to think you might lose a prize because you don't know how to find a notary.

 Traveling abroad makes finding a notary more difficult but not impossible.
 Here are ideas for where to find a notary when you're outside of the United States:

-- Every U.S. consulate and embassy offers notary services.
+- U.S. consulates and embassies offer notary services.
 You may need an appointment, and the services are often not cheap.

 - If you can get authorization to enter military bases, you may be able to have a document notarized there.